 LU 4.3 Create programs to ensure historic preservation.
+(AI 1)

-(AI 1) Refer to the LU 4.4 Encourage the appropriate interpretive use of historic or pre- historic resources for such things as educational kiosks, specially designed play equipment, or historical landscaping.
-Multipurpose Open Space Element for additional Historic Preservation Policies and Discussion.
+LU 4.4 Encourage the appropriate interpretive use of historic or prehistoric resources for such things as educational kiosks, specially designed play equipment, or historical landscaping.

 LU 4.5 Permit historically significant buildings to vary from building and zoning codes in order to maintain the historical character of Riverside County; providing that the variations do not endanger human life and buildings comply with the State Historic Building Code.
+(AI 1)

-(AI 1) LU 4.6 Promote the availability of day care centers including locating such centers at or near work sites, within high density residential projects, and near transportation hubs.
+LU 4.6 Promote the availability of day care centers including locating such centers at or near work sites, within high density residential projects, and near transportation hubs.